-This book has been defined as mandatory reading for governments and companies commit-
+This book has been defined as mandatory reading for governments and companies committed to ushering cities into a sustainable future. not only lead to a more enjoyable and sustai-

 Review

 The Three Revolutions of Sustainable Mobility

 Daniel Sperling - who, since 1981, has written over 200 articles and 12 books on the innovation of mobility - believes that our leaders must start from an important assumption: the technological revolution alone will not lead us towards lesser environmental impact.